guitaristsam/cryptonite_taskphase_sambhavit/Pondering Paths/explicit relative paths, from.md

 # explicit relative paths, from /

-First, I navigated to the root directory using cd/, and then I used a relative path ./challenge/run to find the flag
+First, I navigated to the root directory using `cd /.`, and then I used a relative path `./challenge/run` to find the flag

 ```bash
 hacker@paths~explicit-relative-paths-from-:~$ cd /.